rlf-arlut/tmrg/doc/source/triplication.rst

-If we want to be able to gate individual sub-signals in a triplicate clock, we have to use similar trick as in the resetBlock.
+If we want to be able to gate individual sub-signals in a triplicate clock, we have to use a similar trick to the one used in the resetBlock:

 .. literalinclude:: ../../examples/clockGating02.v